Austinh1512/travel_journal/README.md

 Travel Journal is a social media platform designed for travel enthusiasts to share and explore their travel experiences through interactive posts and journals.
 Users can create accounts, post travel entries, and view others' posts

 ## Features
-- User Registration and Authentication
+- User Authentication Using JWTs and Google OAuth
 - Create, Edit, and Delete Posts
 - Image Upload
+- Pagination
 - Responsive Design for Mobile and Desktop

 ## Technologies Used
 - MongoDB
 - Express.js
 - React
+- Node.js
 - React-Bootstrap
+- Formik
-- Node.js
+- Passport

 ## Getting Started
 To set up and run the Travel Journal application on your local machine, follow the instructions below.

 ## Installation
 1. Clone the repository: `git clone https://github.com/Austinh1512/travel_journal.git`
-2. Navigate to the project directory: `cd travel_journal`
+2. Navigate to the server directory: `cd travel_journal/server`
 3. Install backend dependencies: `npm install`
-4. Navigate to the client directory: `cd client`
+4. Navigate to the client directory: `cd travel_journal/client`
 5. Install frontend dependencies: `npm install`

 ## Usage